nibarAhmed/DevTools/prepatch_readme.txt

 [05] Changelog
 ----------

+### 2024-03-11

+- Updated to Hearthstone version 29.0.0.195635 (contributed by Endefx)
+- When queueing for a match, you can now press space to announce the time you've spent in the queue as well as the estimated remaining time (contributed by Mazen)
+- It is now possible to interact with recent players in the social panel (contributed by Endefx)

 ### 2024-02-02

 - If an item in the shop can be bought for either gold or runestones, both options will now be offered (contributed by Endefx)